Home | Contact Me

-My friend Josefina presented a great make-it-and-take-it workshop at our then-club Christmas party one year.
+My late friend and club member Josefina presented a great make-it-and-take-it workshop at our then-club's Christmas party one year.

 She provided the bottle brush tree already attached to a crackle base, the dried stuff, as well as purchased ornaments (like the little horse below) and hand made ornaments of all kinds.
 A real bonanza!